rabbitmq/rabbitmq-website/site/install-debian.md

 where `$distribution` is the name of the Debian or Ubuntu distribution used (see the table above).

-On, for example, on Debian Buster it would be
+For example, on Debian Buster it would be

 <pre class="lang-bash">
 sudo tee /etc/apt/sources.list.d/rabbitmq.list &lt;&lt;EOF